i3Craig/aweather/README.md

 Changes made from pileus.org version:
 - Added vector based dark map mode.
 State and county borders are drawn, but no requests are made to Open Street Maps.
 This mode is the default.
 - Added animation support for NEXRAD Level2 radar, including 3D isosurfaces.
+- Added an option to show all NEXRAD sweeps, including reflectivity data from velocity sweeps.
+Depending on the current mode the NEXRAD site is in, this can enable more than one sweep per minute, creating smoother animations.
 - Fixed many bugs that caused the application to crash.

 Original data sources for elevation and satellite imagery: